corka149/timed/README.md

 ## Usage
 ```
+Usage: timed [OPTIONS]

+Options:
+  -i, --init           Initialize database
--d, --date          Takes the date that should be used.
-Format: "yyyy-mm-dd" -> E.g.
+  -d, --date TEXT      Takes the date that should be used.
+Format: "yyyy-mm-
-                    2019-03-28.
+                       dd" -> E.g. 2019-03-28.
 Default: today

--s, --start         Takes the start time.
+  -s, --start TEXT     Takes the start time.
 Format "hh:mm" -> E.g. "08:00".
                        Default: now

--e, --end           Parameter for end time.
+  -e, --end TEXT       Parameter for end time.
 Format "hh:mm" -> E.g. "08:00".
                        Default: now

--b, --break         Takes the duration of the break in minutes.
-Default: 0min
+  -b, --break INTEGER  Takes the duration of the break in minutes.
+Default:
+                       0min

--n, --note          Takes a note and add it to an entry.
+  -n, --note TEXT      Takes a note and add it to an entry.
 Default: ""
+  --delete             Deletes the given date.
+Has no effect without date
+  --help               Show this message and exit.

 ```